skiphansen/panog2_nes/README.md

 ## Usage

-Once the flash has been update simply power cycle the Pano.
+Once the flash has been update, simply power cycle the Pano.
 The Donkey Kong JR Math game should start and "music" should start playing from the built in speaker.
 Headphones or an amplified speaker can be connected to the headphone jack for better sound.